Leg3ndary/APHS-bot/info/announcements.md

 **PIANIST NEEDED** - If you are proficient in playing the piano (Grade 8 RCM) and would like to accumulate some volunteer hours, the Vocal Ensemble is looking for an accompanist.
 We rehearse Wednesdays from 3-5 in the Music Room.
 You would be expected to attend rehearsals and also play for any concerts/music events that the ensemble would sing at.
 Please see Mrs. McGhee if you are interested.

-**EAGLITE MUSIC -** Hey Eagles, we’re looking to broaden our horizons on music appreciation at Abbey Park.
+**EAGLITE MUSIC** Hey Eagles, we’re looking to broaden our horizons on music appreciation at Abbey Park.
 If you have a song that’s from another culture, which respectfully celebrates diversity or simply means something to you, please share your suggestions at the Egalite suggestion boxes, which are located in the foyer and library.

 **STUDENT COUNCIL HOLIDAY CHEER** - Hey eagles!
 Student council is excited to be running “10 days of holiday cheer,” spanning from December 6th to December 17th.
 Fun holiday fundraising activities and spirit days will be happening everyday throughout both weeks, and all proceeds will go to Distress Centre Halton.
 Stay tuned for more info and follow us on Instagram @aphs.studco!